AgoraIO-Community/BeautyAPI/README.md

 | FaceUnity | iOS      | Swift/OC    | [/iOS/BeautyAPi/FUBeauty](/iOS/BeautyAPi/FUBeauty)       | 4.2.0           | 8.6.0              |
 | ByteDance | iOS      | Swift/OC    | [/iOS/BeautyAPi/ByteBeaufy](/iOS/BeautyAPi/ByteBeaufy)   | 4.2.0           | 4.3.0              |

-You can refer to flowing demo to lean how to use the beauty api:
+You can refer to following demo to lean how to use the beauty api:

 | Platform  | Demo                   |
 |-----------|------------------------|